yveskaufmann/DBOpenData2016/README.md

 ## Building

-The Beautiful of Bikes-Map comes with a [Gulp](http://gulpjs.com/) build script, it provides build tasks and a serve task which create a web server that allows to access the Beautiful of Bikes-Map over [http://localhost:9000](http://localhost:9000).
+The Beautiful of Bikes-Map comes with a [Gulp](http://gulpjs.com/) build script, it provides build tasks and a serve task which creates a web server that allows to access the Beautiful of Bikes-Map at [http://localhost:9000](http://localhost:9000).

 ### Requirements
 ```sh